Shsin9797/Shsin9797/README.md

 ### 👋 Hi there 👋

-- 🌱 I’m mainly learning python and java
+- 🌱 I’m mainly learning python and java.

   [![코드트리|실력진단-aaa8141](https://banner.codetree.ai/v1/banner/aaa8141)](https://www.codetree.ai/profiles/aaa8141)

+- 🌬️ From this winter, I work for a service based on Kubernetis.
 - ⚡ This is my coding blog !!<br>
   https://popo-coding.tistory.com/